 1. Academic Schedule

-※ For 2019 Winter session, students who do not need D-4 visa can apply by October 28(Mon).
+※ For the 2020 spring session, students who do not need the D-4 visa letter of admission can apply by January 27(Mon).

 |Session||Course Duration||Application Deadline||Notification of Acceptance(E-mail)||Placement Test|

 |2019 Winter||Dec 2 - Feb 7||Sep 23(Mon)||Oct 7(Mon) 17:00||Nov 27(Wed)|